FINkit/development-environment-base/README.md

 # developer-environment

-A developer environment using ubuntu, installing packages and software to provide a base packer box for vagrant consumption.
+A developer environment using ubuntu server, installing packages and software to provide a base packer box for vagrant consumption.